Birch-san/birchlabs-site/src/_posts/2018-05-11-a-soundfont-vst-for-macos.markdown

 author: Alex Birch
 ---

 Soundfonts are great for making music quickly.
-Violins, drums, game beeps.
-You can explore their many instruments for ideas.
-Good sound, no learning or configuration required.
+With no learning or configuration, you can play samples from a variety of instruments and not-instruments.

 I enjoyed soundfonts on FL Studio Windows.
 Mac version coming soon.
 Brilliant!

 No soundfont plugin.

 I went to the FL Studio forums.
 There was an argument, started by me.
-A gauntlet was thrown down:
+I was given some advice:

 > You know how to code? […] Well enough to know both what's easy and rewarding?
 If so, then consider [making it yourself].